MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Application.md

     method get-accels-for-action ( Str $detailed_action_name --> CArray[Str] )

-  * Str $detailed_action_name; a detailed action name, specifying an action and target to obtain accelerators for
+  * $detailed_action_name; a detailed action name, specifying an action and target to obtain accelerators for

 get-actions-for-accel
 ---------------------